Migraine pain management in Singapore

 If you have been experiencing severe, recurring headaches that are localised, you are probably having a migraine.
 Typically triggered by various factors such as diet, stress, and medication etc, migraines are different from your typical one-off headaches.
-Fortunately, there are various preventive measure and treatments for migraines.
+Fortunately, there are various preventive measure and pain-management techniques for migraines.

 Read more about what a migraine is, what causes migraines, and how chiropractic can help